FDessin/CIS350-HW2-Dessin/README.md

 ### Technical Backkground

 I have experience in programming with Java and Python, as well as some knowledge of C/C++ gained from my college coursework.
-Currently, I am learning Full Stack Development in JavaScript with the React framework online with[Codecademy](https://www.codecademy.com/).
+Currently, I am learning Full Stack Development in JavaScript with the React framework online with [Codecademy](https://www.codecademy.com/).